Sum02dean/STRINGSCORE/README.md

 ### Hyper-parameter selection

 Below are listed some useful parameters to use for initial hyper-parameter optimization, see the /models/ section for model specific documentation.
-Note that for Bambi - the majority of parameters are deterined using [NUTS](http://www.stat.columbia.edu/~gelman/research/published/nuts.pdf).
+Note that for Bambi - the majority of parameters are determined using [NUTS](http://www.stat.columbia.edu/~gelman/research/published/nuts.pdf).

 XGBoost:
 | Parameter | Value |